w3woody/ArduinoThermostat/README.md

 This is the source code that accommodates a series of articles on The Hacking Den on [User Interface Design.](https://hackingden.com/category/user-interface-design/) Each branch will correspond to an article and can be used to see how we design and build our user interface.

+# Controlling hardware.

+This is a demo, but it does contain some logic for actually controlling an HVAC system.
+[We provide some notes on how you may wish to do this.](hardware.md)

 # License

 Copyright © 2018 by William Edward Woody